 Kelly has opening doors, and opening engine cover, and moving eyes.
 The hinges all work nicely and the panels snap securely into place, with the engine cover being particularly solid in both up and down positions.
 The eyes are activated by pushing down on her front and rolling her forward, which makes her eyes move left to right.

 In her ad, Kelly was only shown from the front, but from that limited perspective she appears to be a pretty good match to her commercial.
 The sideview mirrors aren't sized or placed quite right, but are close enough.
-Her small size, overall shape, and the dual-louvered engine cover suggest that Kelly is at least partially inspired by the Fiat 500.
+Her small size, overall shape, and the dual-louvered engine cover suggest that Kelly is at least partially inspired by the classic Fiat 500.
 She measures approximately 5" (125mm) long, 2¾" (70mm) wide, and 2½" (65mm) tall.

 While Kelly is really no more a Fiat 500 than Wendy was a Volvo 850, the rough similarities are enough to warrant a mention and suggest that Chevron's Car designers were indeed gearheads.
 Reccommended.